 We all carry unconscious prejudices and biases, even when we think we don’t.
-When we’re not aware of these things, we will project them out onto the world without even being consciously aware we’re doing so.
+When we’re not aware of them, we will project them out onto the world without consciously doing so.

-A fantastic book that discusses these concepts more in-depth using psychology experiments is “Mistakes Were Made (But Not By Me)” by Carol Tavris.
+A fantastic book that discusses this concept more in-depth with actual psychology experiments is “Mistakes Were Made (But Not By Me)” by Carol Tavris.

 𝐍𝐨𝐰, 𝐰𝐢𝐭𝐡 𝐭𝐡𝐚𝐭 𝐛𝐞𝐢𝐧𝐠 𝐬𝐚𝐢𝐝…